LethalCompanyCommunity/ModdingWiki/docs/intermediate-modding/custom-config-syncing.md

 ```

 ### 3. Apply patch to PlayerControllerB
-Add in the following method also, replacing "ModName" with the name (or abbreviation) of your mod.
+Add in the following method, replacing "ModName" with the name (or abbreviation) of your mod.

 Keep in mind that `ConnectClientToPlayerObject` is run just before the player is spawned.
 This means if you are patching `SpawnPlayerAnimation`, you might find it gets called before the config has finished syncing!